corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 ### Onboarded countries

 A list containing all onboarded countries can be retrieved by calling `/countrylist` endpoint.
-The country list is then CBOR enoded and distributed on CDN on the following path: `ehn-dgc/{supportedLanguage}/onboarded-countries`.
+The country list is then CBOR encoded and distributed on CDN on the following path: `ehn-dgc/{supportedLanguage}/onboarded-countries`.

 ### Business rules